Introducing the First-Ever Digital Equity Bill of Rights

 Declaring Access, Affordability and Digital Skills Training a

 21st Century Civil Right

-Los Angeles and Bay Area – June 25, 2021 – As national and state leaders debate how to invest tens of billions of dollars to advance Internet infrastructure deployment and adoption, the California Emerging Technology Fund (CETF) announced today that more than 2,000 individuals and organizations are calling for a Digital Equity Bill of Rights to guide policymakers in crafting cost-effective and sustainable solutions to help the millions of Americans who are falling farther behind for lack of Internet access—victims of a “digital cliff” exacerbated by the pandemic.
+Los Angeles and Bay Area – August 5, 2021 – As national leaders are preparing to vote on a bill to spend $65 billion to advance Internet infrastructure deployment and adoption, the California Emerging Technology Fund (CETF) announced today that more than 2,000 individuals and organizations are calling for a Digital Equity Bill of Rights to guide policymakers in crafting cost-effective and sustainable solutions to help the millions of Americans who are falling farther behind for lack of Internet access—victims of a “digital cliff” exacerbated by the pandemic.

 CETF and the sponsors of the Digital Equity Bill of Rights declare that digital access is a 21st Century Civil Right and must be a cornerstone of national, state and regional legislation and regulations to advance economic justice and prosperity for all.
 Learn about the Digital Equity Bill of Rights at www.internetforallnow.org.

 “The future of our next generation and America’s ability to compete globally is at stake.
 CETF and our partners are advancing the Digital Equity Bill of Rights as a policy touchstone to inspire national and state leaders to authorize trailblazing investments in broadband deployment and adoption and to enact innovative programs to address historical inequities in access to the Internet and technology,” says Sunne Wright McPeak, President and CEO of CETF, a 15-year-old non-profit foundation that is a unique organization in the nation focused solely on closing the Digital Divide.